 Supervisors and managers should refer all reports they receive from employees to the Controller unless the circumstances require that the report be directed elsewhere, in which case the report can be directed to any of the other individuals named above.

 The Board of Trustees has designated the Controller as the person primarily responsible for receiving and coordinating the investigation of all reported complaints and allegations concerning violations under the Whistleblower Policy.
-S/he will have direct access and is required to report to the President and the Committee on Audit at least annually on his/her compliance activity.
-S/he will follow the process as outlined in the Juniata College Whistleblower Complaint Handling Process which is reviewed annually by the Committee on Audit.
-At the discretion of the Chair of the Committee on Audit, the investigation may be assigned to another person or entity if the nature or scope of the problem warrants, or if the conduct of the Controller is in question.
+S/he will have direct access and is required to report to the President and the Audit Committee at least annually on his/her compliance activity.
+S/he will follow the process as outlined in the Juniata College Whistleblower Complaint Handling Process which is reviewed annually by the Audit Committee.
+At the discretion of the Chair of the Audit, Compliance, and Risk Management Committee, the investigation may be assigned to another person or entity if the nature or scope of the problem warrants, or if the conduct of the Controller is in question.
 Reports of alleged violations will be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation.